cebuhomepages/dev_site/app/_posts/2013-08-24-Avida-towers-Riala.md

 title: Avida Towers Riala

-description: Located at the Cebu IT Park, the city's most dynamic lifestyle district, Avida Towers Riala is mere steps away from the best the city has to offer: commercial and business centers and top schools and hospitals, among others.
+description: "Located at the Cebu IT Park, the city's most dynamic lifestyle district, Avida Towers Riala is mere steps away from the best the city has to offer: commercial and business centers and top schools and hospitals, among others."

 ---